Workshops and Training

 Translator and Interpreter in Education Training Workshop Series

 The Translation Center is available to customize a workshop for individuals, clubs, organizations, schools, and businesses.
-Workshops can take place at the University of Massachusetts Amherst, in Holyoke, or at an off-campus site depending on its location.
+Workshops can take place remotely via several platforms or at the University of Massachusetts Amherst, in Holyoke, or at an off-campus site depending on its location.

-The Translation Center offers in-person training sessions to individuals, clubs, organizations, and businesses.
-Training sessions often help our clients learn about the benefits of working with interpreters and translators and to work efficiently and effectively with interpreters and translators.
-As with workshops, we are also available to customize single or multiple training sessions for individuals, clubs, schools, organizations, and businesses.
-Training sessions can take place at the University of Massachusetts Amherst or at an off-campus site depending on its location.
+The Translation Center offers in-person, remote, or hybrid training sessions to individuals, clubs, organizations, and businesses.
+Training sessions often help to learn more about the benefits of working with interpreters and translators and to work efficiently and effectively with interpreters and translators.
+As with workshops, we are available to customize single or multiple training sessions for individuals, clubs, schools, organizations, and businesses.
+Training sessions can take place remotely or at the University of Massachusetts Amherst or at an off-campus site depending on its location.
+Our training sessions are a service we offer to fulfill a specific need.
+Individuals looking for a general training should consider the Online Translation and Interpreting Certificate program.

 Murakami into English: A Translation Workshop by Dr. Anna Zielinska-Elliot (March 30, 2019)